 In this article, you’ll find information about transitioning hair that will help you during this beginning stage.
 If you’re looking for a way to smoothen your transition into gorgeous natural tresses, keep reading.

-Transition or Big Chop, or Both?
+Transitioning to Natural Hair or Big Chop, or Both?

 When you first decide to go natural, you’ll probably grow out your relaxer, do a big chop, or decide on a combination of the two.